kubecost/cost-analyzer-helm-chart/cost-analyzer/README.md

 `kubecostFrontend.api.fqdn` | Customize the upstream api FQDN | `computed in terms of the service name and namespace` `kubecostFrontend.model.fqdn` | Customize the upstream model FQDN | `computed in terms of the service name and namespace` `clusterController.fqdn` | Customize the upstream cluster controller FQDN | `computed in terms of the service name and namespace`
+`global.grafana.fqdn` | Customize the upstream grafana FQDN | `computed in terms of the release name and namespace`